The Pre-PA Advisor Series

 Key Point and Highlights:

-- GRE scores are not the biggest piece in the puzzle though truly low scores can definitely hurt
+- GRE scores are not the biggest piece in the puzzle though truly low scores can hurt

 - Although many schools don't have minimum scores, candidates you should aim for 50th% or higher